Sameek18/Food-delivery-application/README.md

 # Food-delivery-application

-This is a Food Delivery application made using Django and the database used in SQLite.
+This is a Food Delivery application made using Django and the database used is SQLite.For payment, Paypal payment gateway has been integrated into the project.

 ## **How to run?**